erlpm/epm/CONTRIBUTING.md

        | {tar, Name, Vsn}      % validates a tarball's existence
        | {file, Filename}      % validates the presence of a given file
        | {dir, Dirname}        % validates the presence of a given directory
-Reason :: term() % the exception thrown by rebar3
+Reason :: term() % the exception thrown by epm
 ```

 This generally lets most features be tested fine.
 Ask for help if you cannot